deciduously/music/post.md

 }
 ```

-There is a character for "natural", `♮`, which cancels this out but to represent a pitch in data we don't need it - that's a string-parsing concern.
+There is third accidental called "natural", `♮`, which cancels these out.
+To represent a pitch in data we don't need it - that's a string-parsing concern.
 The natural symbol is generally used for overriding a [key signature](https://en.wikipedia.org/wiki/Key_signature), which defines the default accidental for all the notes within a scale on [sheet music](https://en.wikipedia.org/wiki/Staff_(music)).
 There are a series of accidentals on the margin of the staff that apply to all notes, which is how we ensure we play notes within a single given scale, or [key](https://en.wikipedia.org/wiki/Key_(music)).
 However, you may choose to compose a melody that contains a note outside this key.
 To cancel it for one written note,  you can write `F♮`.
 Our data representation would just store an F in this case, though.

 The `Default` implementation that the compiler derives from this code corresponds to the official base pitch of this system, C0.
 We can use `StandardPitch::default()` to procure one - here's a [playground link](https://play.rust-lang.org/?version=stable&mode=debug&edition=2018&gist=dca4808334d51474c03a993bc1f97c03):